dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 When the API receives a request with a JWT, the first thing it does is to validate the token.
 This consists of a series of steps, and if any of these fails then, the request must be rejected.
 The following list shows the validation steps needed:

-* Check that the JWT is well formed
+* Check that the JWT is well-formed
 * Check the signature
 * Validate the standard claims
 * Check the Client permissions (scopes)